-In this post I aim to share some easy ways to improve your email marketing results with use of images.
+This article covers three easy ways to improve your email marketing results with images.

-1. Choose the right style for your client
+1. Choose the right image style for your target audience

-Remember that marketing is always better when it is targeted – including emails.
-Clients want to feel you are talking directly to them and that you are also bringing them value.
-As images can be emotion-inducing, they are therefore used most effectively for emotional purchases… investing in a new hairstyle or salon experience, buying a new dress or even a car are all purchase decisions that generally call upon more emotion than spending money on purchases that aren’t as exciting for people, like buying groceries or new stationery for work.
+Since images can be emotion-inducing, they can be used most effectively for emotional purchases.
+Investing in a new hairstyle or salon experience, buying a new dress, or even a new car are all purchase decisions that generally call upon more emotion than spending money on purchases that aren’t as exciting for people, like buying groceries or new stationery for work.

-Whatever number of images you want to use, remember to choose images that speak to your customer.
-Image choice can also make a huge difference to your click-through results and the over-all success of your email campaign, so make sure you take the time to get the imagery right.
+Whatever number of images you want to use, remember to choose images that speak to your target audience.
+Image choice can also make a huge difference to your click-through results and the overall success of your email campaign, so make sure you take the time to get the imagery right.

 2. Strategic positioning of your images

-55% of our communication is visual – which means we are paying more attention than we sometimes realise to people’s non-verbal communication through gestures, eyes and other non-verbals.
-Images of people not only naturally draw people in, but their non-verbal communication also tends to direct attention by simple force of nature.
+55% of our communication is visual – which means we’re paying more attention than we sometimes realise to people’s non-verbal communication through gestures, eye contact and other non-verbals.
+Images of people not only naturally draw people in, but the non-verbal communication also tends to direct attention by simple force of nature.

-Use this to your advantage!
+Use this to your advantage.
 Decide what you want to draw your audience’s attention to, and include an image of someone looking or gesturing in that direction.
-If you have multiple offers, choose an image of someone looking down or around the area where the offers are… research points to this drawing the viewer’s eyes in the same direction.
+If you have multiple offers, choose an image of someone looking down or around the area where the offers are.
+Research suggests that this draws the viewer’s eyes in the same direction.